leomol/FPA/README.md

-# Fiber-photometry analysis
+# Fiber photometry analysis
-MATLAB scripts to plot data from a fiber-photometry recording.
+MATLAB scripts to plot data from a fiber photometry recording.

 ## Prerequisites
-* [MATLAB][MATLAB] (last tested with R2021b)
+* [MATLAB][MATLAB] (last tested with R2022a)

 ## Installation
 * Install MATLAB with the following toolboxes: